Ed Mirvish Theatre: Live Nation ownership

-Once the sale was completed, Clear Channel Entertainment assigned ownership of the Pantages Theatre to their subsidiary, Live Nation, owners of Broadway Across Canada and Broadway Across America.
+Once the sale was completed, Clear Channel Entertainment assigned ownership of the Pantages Theatre to its subsidiary, Live Nation, owners of Broadway Across Canada and Broadway Across America.

 After unsuccessfully attempting to run a theatrical subscription series at the theatre, Mirvish Productions entered into a lease agreement with Live Nation in 2001.
 This agreement allowed Mirvish to present productions at the venue and awarded him naming rights to the theatre.
 A key part of the agreement was that the deal gave Mirvish Productions the right of first negotiation should the theatre ever be put up for sale.

-In September 2001, Mirvish Productions started their tenancy at the theatre, which then became known as the Canon Theatre as part of a naming rights agreement with Canon Inc..
-The first production presented was a touring production of Saturday Night Fever, which played at the theatre between September 5 and October 14, 2001.
+In September 2001, Mirvish Productions started its tenancy at the theatre, which then became known as the Canon Theatre as part of a naming rights agreement with Canon Inc..
+The first production presented was a touring production ofSaturday Night Fever, which played at the theatre between September 5 and October 14, 2001.

 Key Brand Entertainment purchase and sale

 On January 24, 2008, Key Brand Entertainment, owned by British theatre producer John Gore, announced that it had acquired all of Live Nation's North American theatrical assets.
 Under the terms of the financial agreement, Key Brand Entertainment placed both the Canon Theatre as well as the nearby Panasonic Theatre up for sale.
 This triggered Mirvish's legal right to make an offer to purchase the theatres, which the company did successfully in April 2008.

 This sale prompted Aubrey Dan, owner of rival Toronto theatrical company Dancap Productions and minority shareholder in Key Brand Entertainment, to seek an injunction blocking the sale.
 On August 19, 2008, the request for an injunction was dismissed.

 By September 2008, Mirvish Productions formally closed a deal to purchase both theatres from Key Brand Entertainment.